Leman-24-horas/student-grade-management/README.md

     - `gateway-service`: for better managing inter-service communication and routing requests to the appropriate microservices.
     - `authentication-service`: to facilitate user verification and authorization
 - Develop a user interface.

+## Demo
+Please find the video for the demo of this SpringBoot Application (here)[https://drive.google.com/file/d/1kIWpmmXKz9ZXOuxJbdEvUKCj-YYDDlIR/view?usp=sharing].

+If there are any issues with playing the video on the cloud, please download the video and play it locally on your computer.